Shipping is taking 2-5 working days

 Why are our makeup brushes brimming with bacteria, you might ask.
 It’s down to a combination of factors.
 First up, texture.
 Creamy, liquid makeup by its very nature contains water, creating a welcoming environment for bacteria to thrive in.
 And of course, it isn’t just makeup that our brushes are coming into contact with.
 As we blend brushes across our skin they're mopping up a cocktail of natural oils, sebum and dead skin cells.
 If you’re topping up your makeup during the day, there’s likely to be additional grime and invisible pollution particles in the mix too.

 We’ve covered the why, so now onto how to clean makeup brushes.
-Follow this step-by-step guide once a week to say goodbye to clogged, grubby brushes and hello to fresh, fluffy ones.
+Follow these handy guides to say godbye to clogged, grubby brushes and hello to fresh, fluffy ones.

-Dampen your brush with warm water before working in a cleanser to loosen the product.
-The type of cleanser you use is down to personal preference.
-It could be a made-for-purpose balm, a mild baby shampoo or even a drop of washing up liquid.
-The latter can be too harsh for some tools, but does a great job of cutting through grease on especially dirty brushes.
+Dampen the bristles of your brush with warm water before working in a cleanser to loosen the product.
+The type of cleanser you use is down to personal preference, and could be either a bar of soap or a mild shampoo.

 Keep working the product into the brush and rinsing until the water starts to run clear.
-Rinse extra thoroughly to ensure you have removed all of the cleanser, as these can cause irritation if they come into contact with the skin.
+Remember to angle your brushes downwards under the tap, making sure it's only the bristles you're getting wet.